broodjeaap/go-watch/README.md

 ### Pruning

-An automatic database prune job that removes repeating values, this can be scheduled by adding a cron schedule to the config:
+An automatic database prune job that removes repeating values, this can be scheduled by adding a cron schedule to the config or with the `GOWATCH_SCHEDULE_DELAY` environment variable:
 ```
 database:
   dsn: "/config/watch.db"